pyrologic/pyrologjs/README.md

 ```
 This will work properly only if you use the common logging methods, such as `Logger.debug()`, `Logger.warn()` etc.

-In order to deal with another approaches such as some own utility methods for logging, you can set an offset value that's used to examine the call stack for the calling function / method.
+In order to deal with other approaches such as using your own utility methods for logging, you can set an offset value that's used to examine the call stack for the calling function / method.
 This way, you can easily achieve that the real calling function / method appears in the logs.
 ```ts
 // set the offset to 1 if you have an utility method in class that's used for logging logger.setFncOffset(1);